-As a European business hub, young adults not only dream of studying here, but they also consider pursuing a career in Switzerland after finishing their degree studies.
+As a European business hub, young adults not only dream of studying here, but they also consider pursuing a career in Switzerland after finishing their studies.

 1. University tuition fees in Switzerland

-Tuition fees in public universities
+Tuition fees at public universities

-- PhD degrees: 100 – 200 EUR per year.
+- PhD degrees: 100 – 900 EUR/year

-Tuition fees in private universities
+Tuition fees at private universities

 Most affordable Swiss universities

-- University of Geneva – average tuition fees 900 EUR/year
+- University of Geneva – average tuition fees: 900 EUR/year

-- University of Bern – average tuition fees 1,500 EUR/year
+- University of Bern – average tuition fees: 1,700 EUR/year

 2. Living costs in Switzerland for international students

 Here is how much you will spend, on average, in these Swiss cities:

-- Zurich – between 1,650 and 2,200 EUR/month
+- Zurich – between 1,650 – 2,200 EUR/month

 - Bern – around 1,600 EUR/month

-- Basel – between 1,400 and 2,000 EUR/month
+- Basel – between 1,400 – 2,000 EUR/month

 - Student halls of residence – between 450 and 800 EUR/month.
 The number of places is limited.

 Food costs in Switzerland

-Inexpensive restaurants in Switzerland serve meals at prices that range from 11 to 21 EUR per person.
+Inexpensive restaurants in Switzerland serve meals at prices that range from 16 to 27 EUR per person.
 Restaurants that serve international cuisine can have lower prices.

 In major Swiss cities like Zurich, Basel, Bern, Geneva, Lausanne and Neuchâtel, any public transportation ticket is valid on trains, tramways, buses and even ships.